rbright/asana/README.md

 # Asana

+**Note: This library is no longer maintained.
+More importantly, I've transferred ownership of the "asana" gem to Asana itself as part of their strategy to maintain first-class client libraries.
+You can find their library [here](https://github.com/Asana/ruby-asana).
+The RubyGems version history will be preserved such that those using this library will be unaffected.**

 This gem is a simple Ruby wrapper for the Asana REST API.
 It uses [ActiveResource][] to provide a simple, familiar interface for accessing your Asana account.